cloud-skills/2025-selection/README.md

 # Korea national selection match

 ### Day1 - Solution Architecture
-- The binary provided is implemented by FastAPI that works asynchronously.
+- The binary provided is test to be compatible with AmazonLinux2023 x86 and implemented by FastAPI that works asynchronously.
 - There is no load-test during the test project
 - You will be given 4.5 hours for the test project.